sh6khan/refactoring-guide/README.md

 - Make sure you get someone else to approve your code before merging
 - When doing a code review look for more than just passing tests and functionality; Look for things like abstractability, better use of data structures or algorithms, naming conventions etc
+- Always look out for existing functionality and code
+- Try and keep up to date with your own reviews, If you give feed back try and confirm the resulting changes

+## Decoupling

+In Progress